pipecat-ai/pipecat/examples/dialout-chatbot/README.md

  <img alt="pipecat" width="300px" height="auto" src="image.png">
 </div>

-# Dialin example
+# Dialout example

-Example project that demonstrates how to add phone number dialin to your Pipecat bots.
-We include examples for both Daily (`bot_daily.py`) and Twilio (`bot_twilio.py`), depending on who you want to use as a phone vendor.
+Example project that demonstrates how to add phone number dialout to your Pipecat bots.
+This example is based on the Dialin example, but only covers the Daily use case, not Twilio.

 - 🔁 Transport: Daily WebRTC
 - 💬 Speech-to-Text: Deepgram via Daily transport
 - 🤖 LLM: GPT4-o / OpenAI
 - 🔉 Text-to-Speech: ElevenLabs

-#### Should I use Daily or Twilio as a vendor?

-If you're starting from scratch, using Daily to provision phone numbers alongside Daily as a transport offers some convenience (such as automatic call forwarding.)

-If you already have Twilio numbers and workflows that you want to connect to your Pipecat bots, there is some additional configuration required (you'll need to create a `on_dialin_ready` and use the Twilio client to trigger the forward.)

-You can read more about this, as well as see respective walkthroughs in our docs.

 ## Setup